-We take a look at the best cities and areas for expats to live in and asses some of the living costs you may expect to pay including average costs of renting or buying a property.
+We take a look at the best cities and areas for expats to live in and asses some of the living costs you may expect to pay, including average costs of renting or buying a property.
 We also take a look at why these areas are so great to live in and what fantastic things you can do to pass the time.

-Paris is a notoriously expensive city to live in and is comparable in many ways to the cost of living in London in the UK.
-Renting an average three bedroom house in the city centre could cost you around €2,400 and buying a property in the same location could set you back €9,800 per square meter.
-Paris is certainly not the place to live if you want to experience French living on a budget, but it does offer a beautiful and exciting area to live in.
+Paris is a notoriously expensive city to live in and is comparable in many ways to the cost of living in London.
+Renting an average three bedroom apartment in the city centre could cost you around €2,582 and buying a property in the same location could set you back €10,997 per square meter.
+Paris is certainly not the place to live if you want to experience French living on a budget, but it does offer a beautiful and exciting lifestyle.

-Living in the area is more affordable in comparison to living in the bustling capital of Paris.
-In terms of rent you may expect to pay around €590 a month for a single bedroom property in the city centre, or around €3,300 per square meter if you wanted to buy a property in a similar location.
+Living in the area is more affordable compared to living in the bustling capital of Paris.
+In terms of rent you may expect to pay around €612 a month for a single bedroom property in the city centre, or around €3,333 per square meter if you wanted to buy a property in a similar location.

 Living in the area is one of the more expensive options when stepping outside of Paris.
-For example, the average monthly rental on a one bed city centre flat could set you back €770 and the equivalent to buy is estimated at around €4,500 per square meter.
-Living costs are also generally higher with eating out, costing 30–40% more than a cheaper alternative such as Montpellier.
-However, for those that can afford it, Nice is an excellent option for a high quality of life.
+For example, the average monthly rent for a one bed city centre flat could set you back €767 and to buy, the equivalent is estimated at around €5,200 per square meter.
+Living costs are also generally higher with eating out costing 30–40% more than a cheaper alternative like Montpellier.
+However, for those that can afford it, Nice is an excellent option for stunning views and a high quality of life.

 The area stretches across the Nouvelle-Aquitaine area of the country which is the most popular with Brits, homing 20-26% of the entire British population of France.
 The area is generally loved for its delicious food and world famous wine.

-In fact, living in Bordeaux could cost you 4.82% less than living in London.
-Rental costs are reasonable for a city, with rent on a one bedroom house in the city centre reaching around €580.
-Whereas if you want to purchase you would be paying close to the sum of €4,000 per square meter.
+In fact, living in Bordeaux could cost you 4.82% less than living in London making it a great choice for those moving to France from the UK.
+Rental costs are reasonable for a city, with rent on a one bedroom apartment in the city centre reaching around €592.
+Whereas if you want to purchase, you would be paying close to the sum of €4,895 per square meter.

-Given its previous reputation, the major benefit of living in Marseille is that the cost of living is epically low in comparison to the rest of the country and the UK.
-Figures suggest that living in the city is 20.54% cheaper than living in London, with rent on a one bedroom flat in the city centre at around €540 per month or €3,000 per square meter to buy.
+Given its previous reputation, the major benefit of living in Marseille is that the cost of living is typically low in comparison to the rest of the country and the UK.
+Figures suggest that living in the city is 20.54% cheaper than living in London, with rent on a one bedroom flat in the city centre at around 588€ per month or €3,097 per square meter to buy.

 However, all these positive points do not come cheaply.
 In fact living in Lyon on average is only 2.19% cheaper than living in London.
-Rent for a one bed flat in the city could set you back an average of €700 a month and purchasing could cost you €4,500 per square meter.
+Rent for a one bed flat in the city could set you back an average of 653€ a month and purchasing could cost you €4,667 per square meter.